7 Digit Numbers

 - 4380219 = (4×10,00,000) + (3×1,00,000) + (8×10,000) + (0×1000) + (2×100)+ (1×10) + (9×1)

 - 4380219 = 40,00,000 + 3,00,000 + 80,000 + 0 + 200 + 10 + 9

 Here are a few activities for you to practice.
 Select/Type your answer and click the "Check Answer" button to see the result.

-The greatest 7 digit number is 99,99,999 which is read as Ninety nine lakh, ninety nine thousand, nine hundred and ninety-nine, as per the Indian number system.
+The greatest 7 digit number is 99,99,999 which is read as Ninety-nine lakh, ninety-nine thousand, nine hundred and ninety-nine, as per the Indian number system.

 How Many 7-Digit Numbers are There in all?